amarbajric/scala-TextEditor/README.md

 Programmed an GUI Text Editor using Swing

 # Functions
-1.)
-Able to open other TextFiles
-2.)
-Able to Save Files and to use it as an normal TextEditor!
+Able to open other TextFiles and to Save Files which were written in the TextEditor!